johndrinkwater/PSN-to-Steam/README.md

 length.
 These form a one to one representation to their Steam achievements, and from peeking at that data they can be numeric (like Binding of Isaac), prefixed-numeric (like Borderlands 2), and alphanumeric (like Portal 2).
-Direct one to one mappings are supported and to avoid accidents, `"mapping"` needs to be set to false to explicitly confirm this.
-That means when `"mapping"` is missing, we do not know how it maps at all.
-Where the developers have usefully picked `NAME_trophyid` for their Steam achievements, you should set `"mapping":"NAME_%d"`
+Direct one to one mappings are supported where the developers have usefully picked `NAME_trophyid` for their Steam achievements, for those cases you should set `"mapping":"NAME_%d"`.

+That means when `"mapping"` is missing, we do not know how it maps at all yet.
+And for cases where there is no mapping, set the field to false `"mapping":false`.

 Optionally you can include a `"note"` to give extra details, preferably for the cases where there are unmappable details with -1 being used.